 What is the difference between a postpartum doula and a baby nurse or nanny?

-The role of a postpartum doula is to help a woman through her postpartum period and to nurture the family.
-Unlike a baby nurse, a doula’s focus is not solely on the baby, but on fostering independence for the entire family by placing a priority on teaching (baby care, breastfeeding support) and assistance around the home.
-A baby nurse and a nanny comes into the home and solely takes care of the child.
-Baby nurses and nannies do not work as educators or care for the entire family, they are childcare for your baby.
+The role of a postpartum doula is to help a woman through her postpartum period and nurture the family.
+Unlike a baby nurse, a doula’s focus is not solely on the baby but on fostering independence for the entire family by prioritizing teaching (baby care, breastfeeding support) and assistance around the home.
+A baby nurse and a nanny come into the house to care for the child.
+Baby nurses and nannies do not work as educators or care for the entire family.
+They are childcare for your baby.

 A doula is as available to the partner and older children as to the mother and the baby.
-Treating the family as a unit that is connected and always changing enables doulas to do their job: nurture the family.
+Treating the family as a connected and constantly changing unit enables doulas to do their job: nurture the family.

 How long does a postpartum doula spend with a family?

-Doula support can last anywhere from one or two visits to many visits each week for more than three months.
+Doula support can last anywhere from one or two visits to many weekly visits for over three months.

 What hours can you expect a doula to work?

-Some doulas work fulltime, with 9am to 5pm shifts.
-Others work four hour shifts during the day or after school shifts until the partner or another family member gets home.
-Some doulas work evenings from around 6 pm until bedtime, 10 pm, and some work overnight from 10pm to 6am (usually no less than 8-hour shifts for overnight care).
-Some doulas work every day, some only work one or a few shifts per week.
+Some doulas work full-time, with 9 a.m. to 5 p.m. shifts.
+Others work four-hour shifts during the day or after-school shifts until the partner or another family member gets home.
+Some doulas work evenings from around 6 p.m. until bedtime, 10 p.m., and some work overnight from 10 p.m. to 6 a.m. (usually no less than 8-hour shifts for overnight care).
+Some doulas work daily, and some only work one or a few shifts weekly.
 It all depends on the family’s needs.

 What is a postpartum doula’s goal?

-The goal of a postpartum doula is to nurture the parents into their new roles.
-As they experience success and their knowledge and self-confidence grow, their needs for professional support should diminish.
+A postpartum doula’s goal is to nurture the parents into their new roles.
+As they experience success and their knowledge and self-confidence grow, their need for professional support should diminish.

 How does a doula nurture parents into their roles?

-Self-confidence has a tremendous impact on a person’s ability to approach any task, and parenting is no different.
-Trained and certified doulas are taught to always consider parents’ feelings and always build confidence whenever possible.
-Doulas accomplish this through praise, acceptance and a non-judgmental approach.
+Self-confidence tremendously impacts a person’s ability to approach any task, and parenting is no different.
+Trained and certified doulas are always taught to consider parents’ feelings and build confidence whenever possible.
+Doulas accomplish this through praise, acceptance, and a nonjudgmental approach.
 In addition, the doula will teach parents strategies and skills that will improve their ability to bond with their babies.
-A calm baby who is growing well will help parents feel more confident in their skills.
+A calm baby growing well will help parents feel more confident in their abilities.